Blockbuster snowstorm on tap for Denver, Cheyenne with blizzard conditions possible

 Meteorologists for Denver’s media outlets are specialists in predicting snow from complex storm systems such as this one, and they are all warning viewers that an exceptional snowstorm that could be crippling for travel is likely to occur.

 - Mike Nelson, chief meteorologist at Denver7, published an in-depth story on why it’s difficult to forecast a storm such as this one.
-He’s forecasting up to two to four feet of snow in the higher elevations, with high totals of at least a foot from Denver to Boulder.
+He’s forecasting up to 2 to 4 feet of snow in the higher elevations, with high totals of at least a foot from Denver to Boulder.
 He told viewers it could be one of the biggest snowstorms for the area in years.

-- Meteorologist Ashton Altieri of CBS4 is forecasting one to three feet of snow across the Denver region, with the highest amounts as one goes up in elevation.
+- Meteorologist Ashton Altieri of CBS4 is forecasting 1 to 3 feet of snow across the Denver region, with the highest amounts as one goes up in elevation.
 “Travel may eventually become impossible in many areas, conditions will become dangerous for livestock and outdoor pets, and power outages will be possible through the weekend,” he wrote on the station’s website.
 “Snowfall totals could easily exceed 12 inches even in Denver.”
 This storm could be the biggest in Denver in nine years, Altieri stated, as the city picked up 15.9 inches of snow during a February storm in 2012.

-- Chris Tomer, a meteorologist for Colorado’s Own Channel 2 and FOX31 warns of a major snowstorm that could knock out power in many areas of the Foothills, where four feet of snow are possible.
+- Chris Tomer, a meteorologist for Colorado’s Own Channel 2 and Fox 31 warns of a major snowstorm that could knock out power in many areas of the Foothills, where four feet of snow are possible.
 He’s expecting a total of 12 to 16 inches of snow in Denver.
 “If you live in the Foothills start preparing now,” he wrote.

-Heavy snow may also overspread Nebraska and South Dakota late in the weekend as the intense low pressure area moves to the northeast.
+Heavy snow may also overspread Nebraska and South Dakota late in the weekend as the intense low-pressure area moves to the northeast.
 However, the heaviest snowfall outside Colorado looks to fall in Wyoming.

 Based on the track of the storm, Wyoming may find itself in the perfect position for a blockbuster snowstorm.
-Both the GFS and European weather models indicate Wyoming could be north of the mid-level low pressure system.
+Both the GFS and European weather models indicate Wyoming could be north of the mid-level low-pressure system.

 That means warm, moist air scooped north over the Plains will be lofted atop a wedge of cold, dense air, the moisture falling as rapidly accumulating snow.
 The GFS model, which places the system a bit farther south, favors southeastern Wyoming, while more of eastern Wyoming, northwest Nebraska and the Black Hills of South Dakota are in play for hefty accumulations per the European model.

-The potential exists for a widespread one to two feet of snow, with 30 inches or more possible in a few locales.
+The potential exists for a widespread 1 to 2 feet of snow, with 30 inches or more possible in a few locales.

 Jonathan Erdman, a meteorologist at weather.com, tweeted that the all-time snowstorm record for Cheyenne could be in jeopardy.
 The city has never recorded more than 25.6 inches in a single storm, and some indications suggest that threshold could be met if conditions line up just right.